Carglglz/jupyter_upydevice_kernel/README.rst

    %rebootdevice

   Note: Restarting the kernel does not actually reboot the device.
-  Also, pressing the reset button will mess things up (at least for WebREPL, and for serial this is probably true as well).
+  Also, pressing the reset button will mess things up (at least for WebREPL, BleREPL and for serial this is probably true as well).

 %Cell magic Commands